family dispute arbitration in Franklin, Pennsylvania 16323

 Arbitration Proceedings

-The arbitrator, Judith Reynolds, a retired judge from Pittsburgh, methodically unpacked financial documents and past business records.
+The arbitrator, the claimant, a retired judge from Pittsburgh, methodically unpacked financial documents and past business records.
 Witness testimony revealed that Thomas had indeed invested more time but had not formally compensated his siblings for his labor.
 Elisa brought forward handwritten notes from Henry expressing concern for “equal love and fairness among children,” while Jonathan presented photographs and diary entries underscoring his emotional attachment to the land.

 Outcome